fabianbees/icingaweb2-module-grafana/CONTRIBUTING.md

 ## <a id="contributing-testing"></a> Testing

-You can help test-drive the Git master inside the [Icinga 2 Vagrant boxes](https://github.com/icinga/icinga-vagrant).
+You can help test-drive the Git main inside the [Icinga 2 Vagrant boxes](https://github.com/icinga/icinga-vagrant).

     $ git clone https://github.com/Icinga/icinga-vagrant.git